How to obtain a Coxswain Ticket

 - Completing a compulsory Coxswain training course

-- Providing evidence of sea service (this can include up to 100% of recreational boating experience)
+- Providing evidence of sea service (this can include up to 100% of recreational boating experience).
+Sea service (boating experience) can be stated in a letter format or on a Statutory Declaration and accompanied by AMSA Form 771

 - Completion of a task book (optional)(To be used if you wish to claim a reduction of sea service hours and